Zip codes were created by and for the United States Post Office (USPS).

 Now zip codes are often translated into bar codes, making it easier for our one day robot overlords to sort the mail - just the mail.
 However, in all seriousness they are currently used by sorting machines to, well, sort.
 This barcode can be printed by bulk mailers, you, or me if we ship from home.

-So, as interesting as that is, you may actually want to know how they work well, I have no idea.
+how they work well, I have no idea.
 Just kidding.
 It is actually relatively simple.
 They work as follows:

 The first digit represents a group of states, the second and third represent regions within that cluster of states, the fourth and fifth digits are for delivery addresses and groups within what the first 3 digits represent.